Binary Code Translator

 1 00110001

 • Puzzles and escape rooms: A lot of puzzle games and escape rooms hide messages in binary.
-Having a free binary code translator open on your phone saves you from doing the math by hand.
+Keeping a converter open saves you from doing the math by hand.

 • Learning how computers work: If you are studying computer science or just curious, converting words to binary code and back is the fastest way to understand how machines actually read text.

-• Sending secret messages: Binary looks completely unreadable to anyone who does not know what they are looking at.
-Use this english to binary code translator to encode messages for fun or creative projects.
+• Sending secret messages: Binary looks unreadable to anyone who does not know what they are looking at.
+Convert a short line into 0s and 1s when you want the message to feel hidden.

 • Decoding binary you found online: Sometimes you run into a string of 0s and 1s in a game, a forum post, or a piece of art.
-Paste it in for an instant binary code translator to english result and find out what it actually says.
+Paste it in to see whether it turns back into readable English.

 Frequently Asked Questions